This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Antibiotics: This medicine is given to fight or prevent an infection caused by bacteria.
 Always take your antibiotics exactly as ordered by your healthcare provider.
 Do not stop taking your medicine unless directed by your healthcare provider.
 Never save antibiotics or take leftover antibiotics that were given to you for another illness.

-Follow up with your primary healthcare provider or uro-oncologist in 1 week or as directed:
+Follow up with your healthcare provider or uro-oncologist in 1 week or as directed:

 You will need your urinary catheter removed.
 Tests will show if any cancer remains in your body after surgery.
 Write down your questions so you remember to ask them during your visits.